-Accessory structures must be setback a minimum of five feet (5') from all property lines.
-Accessory structures provided on lots along the golf course and/or usable common open space must be setback a minimum of ten feet (10') from rear property lines.
-Prefabricated storage structures shall not be allowed along the golf course, common open space, and hillside areas without DRC approval.
+Accessory structures provided on interior lots (i.e., fullyenclosed/non-visible lots) must be setback a minimum of five feet (5') from all property lines.
+While accessory structures provided on lots along the golf course and/or common open space must be setback a minimum of ten feet (10') from all property lines, except for storage structures, which shall not be allowed along the golf course, common open space and hillside areas.